LucasWaelti/kalibr-wiki/Multiple-camera-calibration.md

 * **--topics TOPIC_0 ...
 TOPIC_N**<br>
     list of all camera topics in the bag. matches the ordering of --models
 * **--models MODEL_0 ...
 MODEL_N**<br>
-    list of camera/distortion models to be fitted. matches the ordering of --topics. (see [Supported models](supported-models))
+    list of camera/distortion models to be fitted. matches the ordering of --topics (see [Supported models](supported-models))
 * **--target target.yaml**<br>
-    the calibration target configuration (see [Cailbration targets](#calibration-target))
+    the calibration target configuration (see [Calibration targets](#calibration-target))

-Note that the ordering of the topics (--topics) and camera/distortion models (--models) arguments match order and determine the internal camera numbering in the output.
+Note that the order of the topics (--topics) and camera/distortion models (--models) must match and determine the internal camera numbering in the output.

 The calibration can be run using:
 > kalibr_calibrate_cameras --bag [filename.bag] --topics [TOPIC_0 ...
 TOPIC_N] --models [MODEL_0 ...
 MODEL_N] --target [target.yaml]